-This project will replace Campbell Hall with an integrated physical sciences building of approximately 76,600 asf.
+This project will replace Campbell Hall with a new physical sciences building of approximately 52,000 asf and construct addition physics laboratories on a site yet to be determined.
 Campbell Hall is a 40,362 asf building that is rated seismically "Poor" and for which structural rehabilitation and modernization is not an economically viable solution.
-The new building will provide state-of-the-art laboratories and other improved space for the departments of Physics and Astronomy.
+The new building will provide upgraded laboratory facilities and other improved space for the departments of Physics and Astronomy.
 These departments are overcrowded, and much of their current space is programmatically obsolete.
 The project will be funded from State funds and gift funds.
-Completion is expected in 2009-10.
+Completion is expected in 2010-11.